Program Code: 1810

-The Baking Skills program has been specifically designed to meet industry demands for professionals skilled in producing baked goods for any number of organizations in the baking sector.
+Our Baking Skills program has been specifically designed to meet industry demands for professional bakers

-Whether you aspire to work within a large company or want to pursue your own baking business, the fundamental baking skills you learn in this program's Baking courses will get you there.
+Whether you aspire to work within a large company or want to pursue your own baking business, the fundamental baking skills you learn in this culinary arts program will get you there.

-In Centennial College's baking and pastry labs, including a one-of-a-kind commercial bake shop as well as a cafe, restaurant and event centre, you hone the skills for which employers are looking.
-From fine decorating and finishing skills to large quantity production techniques, this offering ensures that you are work-ready upon completion.
+You will hone the skills employers are looking for in Centennial College's baking and pastry labs, which include a one-of-a-kind commercial bake lab as well as a cafe, restaurant and event centre.
+From fine decorating and finishing skills, to large quantity production techniques, this program makes you work-ready upon graduation.

-To even further increase your employability, you also leave the Pre-Employment - Baking program with important industry certifications such as Smart Serve, Safe Food Handlers and CPR.
+To further increase your employability, you will also leave the Baking Skills program with important industry certifications such as Smart Serve, Safe Food Handlers and CPR.

-The commercial baking sector in Canada, and around the world, is one of the most expansive and dynamic industries with limitless career opportunities.
+The commercial baking sector is one of the most expansive and dynamic industries in the world, with limitless career opportunities.